-The arbitration hearing shall adhere to the expedited rules of the American Arbitration Association.
 The decision of the Arbitrator shall be final and binding upon all parties.
 The Arbitrator shall not be empowered to rule contrary to, to amend or add to, or to eliminate any of the provisions of this Agreement.
 The arbitrator shall furnish his/her findings of fact and rationale for his/her decision.
 Expenses incident to his/her services shall be assigned by the arbitrator to the losing party.
 If, in the opinion of the Arbitrator, neither party can be considered the losing party, then such expenses shall be apportioned as in the arbitrator's judgment is equitable.